Azure/reliable-web-app-pattern-java/docs/README.md

-# Reliable Java Eeb Application
+# Reliable Java Web Application

 The focus of this sample is to apply the principles of the [Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) while migrating and modernizing a legacy, line-of-business (LOB) web app to the cloud.
 The guide addresses the challenges in refactoring a monolithic Java application with a PostgreSQL database and developing a modern, reliable, and scalable Java application.